istqborg/istqb_product_base/example-document/02-markdown-guidelines.md

 3. Subchapter x.3 name
     1. (K4) First Learning Objective for Subchapter x.3, so it is x.3.1

+Notice that a list of hands-on objectives was automatically generated below the learning objectives, see also <#section:hands-on-objectives>.

-Notice that the prefix EXMPL- was automatically added to the learning objectives.
+Notice also that the prefix EXMPL- was automatically added to the learning and hands-on objectives.
 This prefix is specified in file `example-document/metadata.yml` as `prefix: EXMPL`.

 ## Paragraphs